 It’s touristy and expensive.
 When the cruise ships come in, the beach gets super crowded with vendors and tourists.
 There are some cheaper bars, however, on the walk to Gumbalimba.

-The bottom line: if you want to be right on the beach, steps away from amazing snorkeling, and have lots of stuff to do, this is a great option.
+The bottom line: If you want to be right on the beach, steps away from amazing snorkeling, and have lots of stuff to do, this is a great option.

 Snorkeling: Half Moon Bay at West End offers extraordinary snorkeling right from the shore.
 Some people like it better than West Bay and others don’t like it as much—either way though, it’s awesome.
 The water is deeper and there’s more swimming involved in Half Moon Bay than at West Bay.
 At first we thought there were less fish, but after exploring a bit, we found the place where they all hang out.
 The coral here is also outstanding.

 There’s also an Argentinian Grill that’s equally as good as the one on West Bay.
 The Sundowner is a great place for cheap happy hour drinks and amazing sunset views from the second floor.
 Also, the Thai Blue Elephant is really good and has lovely views of the water.
-You have to try one of the chicken places for cheap local Caribbean/Honduran dishes.
+You have to try one of the chicken places for budget-friendly local Caribbean/Honduran dishes.
 You cannot leave without trying baleadas!

 The downside of West End: There’s not much beach and not as many accommodations have pools.
 So if you’re looking for an infinity pool overlooking the beach, you’ll probably prefer West Bay.